| |

 The number of visitors was not as expected.
 Around 3500 people came over the four weeks (in comparison: the Salon of the same year had 400,000 visitors, who were able to view around 4000 works of art).

 It is said that some visitors had only come to amuse themselves.
 A few scathing reviews among the many favourable reports of the 50 or so publications on the exhibition in the newspapers probably also contributed to this.
 As late as 1877, F. O'Squirre recalled in the Courier de France: "The public conscience was outraged!" he wrote and continued: "It was appalling, foolish, mean; this painting is worthless!"
-This was more of an individual opinion, as the public and publicists were generally more favourably inclined towards the new work.
+That was more of an individual opinion, because overall the reception by the audience and the press was rather positive and interested about the new development.

 Caricature of Cham (1874, Le Cahrivari)